MooseValley/JavaFX-NetBeans-SceneBuilder---Error---Incompatible-Types---cannot-be-converted-to-ObservableList-/README.md

 # JavaFX, NetBeans, SceneBuilder - Error - Incompatible Types - cannot be converted to ObservableList&lt;CAP#1&gt;

-How to fix this error:
+Video tutorial (linked below) and source code for how to fix this error:

 <pre>
 error: incompatible types: ObservableList&lt;String&gt; cannot be converted to ObservableList&lt;CAP#1&gt;